trustgraph-ai/retail-agentic-mcp-demo/README.md

 tg-invoke-agent -v -q "I'm Alice Johnson.
 My order ID is ORD-99887.
 Can you check my order status, contents, arrival date, address, and email address on file?
 I also need a 'NordicWave Comfort 20' sleeping bag.
 Is it in stock in Denver?
 And what headlamp would you recommend as an accessory for the 'TrailSeeker Pro' tent?"
 ```

+## Data Access Controls

+During the load process, the customers records are added to a `customers` collection, and the product catalog is loaded to a `products` collection.
+The tools that queries for this information are limited to each individual collection.
+For instance, if you were to delete the `customer_query` agent tool, the agentic flow will no longer have access to the customer records in the `customers.ttl` file.
+If you re-run the test prompt, you will see a different response, as the agent can no longer find the customer's personal information.